- Search The Registry

 He was married twice, secondly to Deborah White and previously to Estelle Bowser.
 The retired Major League Baseball player Chris Chambliss is his cousin.
-In 1985, White moved to Rochester, NY, where he owned and operated a couple of McDonald's restaurants until the early 1990s.
+In 1985, White moved to Rochester, NY, where he owned and operated several McDonald's restaurants until the early 1990s.
 In 2009, White and his wife owned a restaurant, JoJo's West, in Maynard, Massachusetts.
 He also appeared in the movies 1980's Inside Moves and 2007's The Game Plan.
 In 2010, White underwent a procedure to remove a tumor on the back of his brain.
-In 2012, He started the Jo Jo White Foundation to support brain cancer research.
+2012, he started the Jo Jo White Foundation to support brain cancer research.
 Previously (1994), he led the Jo Jo White Growth League for children in middle school.